Monro's Daisy

 Plant Description

 Brachyglottis monroi , commonly known as Monro's Daisy, is a compact, evergreen shrub native to the South Island of New Zealand.
 It typically grows to a height and spread of 1 to 1.5 meters.
 Its most distinctive features are its small, leathery, grey-green leaves with wavy margins, which are often covered in a dense, white, felt-like layer on the underside.
-In summer, it produces abundant clusters of bright yellow, daisy-like flowers, adding a cheerful splash of color to its surroundings.
+In summer, it produces abundant clusters of bright yellow, daisy-like flowers, adding a cheerful splash of colour to its surroundings.
 This hardy plant is well-adapted to montane to sub-alpine shrubland and rocky areas, and is notably tolerant of coastal exposure, wind, and drought once established.

 Quick Facts